Open Resource Discovery

 The specification itself is designed to be generic, so most SAP specific aspects are described as spec extensions.
 Some concepts like namespaces could be further standardized if there's a need for cross-company metadata exchange.

 We are thinking about ways to make ORD publishing more efficient when there is a lot of tenant specific metadata or data changes happen frequently and replication is more time critical.
-There is also need to make publishing easier for simple, static providers that prefer publishing on deploy-time.
+There is also need to make publishing easier for simple, static providers that prefer publishing design-time information only.